overlookinfra/.github/profile/README.md

 Overlook InfraTech is sponsoring and stewarding the community driven OpenPuppet project.
 This is a completely open source Puppet distribution, which we hope to eventually become the standard upstream source.

-See our (tbd) migration guide for information on how to adopt it.
+See our [installation guide](https://overlookinfratech.com/downloads/) for information on how to start using it.

 ### 🎁 Contributing to the ecosystem